dibattista/di-battista-barbara-public/README.md

 ## Project Description
+I value keeping my site open source, so I created a public repository on GitHub with no personal content.
+This makes it easier for others to adapt and use.

+You can still view the result on dibattistabarbara.com

 My portfolio website showcases my projects and skills as a developer.
 It includes a text about me, a list of my projects with descriptions and links, and a contact form for potential clients or collaborators.

 The website was built using Flask, a Python 3 micro-framework, and Bootstrap 5, a front-end component library.
 The code is hosted on GitHub and deployed to OVH.

 ## Installation